Jefino9488/Lost-in-the-Middle-Analyzer/README.md

 ## Contributing

-Contributions are welcome.
-Please fork the repository, make your changes, and submit a pull request.
-For feature requests or issues, open a ticket in the [GitHub issue tracker](https://github.com/your-org/lost-middle-analyzer/issues).
+We love your input!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
+It explains how to report bugs, request features, and submit code.
+Use our GitHub issue templates for clear, actionable reports: [Bug Report] and [Feature Request] in the issue tracker.

 ## License